census-instrumentation/opencensus-node/packages/opencensus-exporter-zipkin/README.md

 java -jar zipkin.jar
 ```

-Instance the exporter on your application and pass the options.
+Instance the exporter on your application and pass the options, it must contain a service name and, optionaly, an URL.
+If no URL is passed, `http://localhost:9411/api/v2/spans` is used as default.

 For javascript:

 ```javascript
 var tracing = require('@opencensus/nodejs');